- For annual performance, please refer to our Sustainability Report 2020.

 Human Rights Policies

-MTR is committed to ensuring positive labour standards across all our supply chains and our business to address human rights issues.
-The MTR Corporation Modern Slavery and Human Trafficking Statement reflects our commitment to preventing any incidence of modern slavery or human trafficking within our extensive supply chains and business.
+MTR is committed to ensuring positive labour standards across all its business and supply chain.
+The MTR Corporation Modern Slavery and Human Trafficking Statement reflects our commitment to preventing any incidence of modern slavery or human trafficking within our extensive business and supply chain.

 Details of how we identify and evaluate enterprise risks, including sustainability risks, and the key focus areas for risk management can be found in the Corporate Governance Report and the Risk Management section of our Annual Report.